The Charlatans (1995 album): Release and promotion

 In November 1994, Burgess attended a club night hosted by Heavenly Recordings, where he came across co-founders Jeff Barrett and Martin Kelly.
-Kelly was surprised that "Can't Get Out of Bed", a track from Up to Our Hips had not been a bigger success, and was also astonished by the lack of press for Up to Our Hips.
+Kelly was surprised that "Can't Get Out of Bed", a track from Up to Our Hips, had not been a bigger success and was also astonished by the lack of press for Up to Our Hips.
 Up to this point, the band's PR had been handled by Savage and Best, a popular agency around the UK.
 After asking what that company was charging, Kelly proceeded to tell Burgess that he should let him and Barrett do their future PR, which he was offering for half the price of Savage and Best.
 After clearing it with the band's manager Steve Harrison and Martin Mills of Beggars Banquet Records, Heavenly became their PR agency.
 "Crashin' In" was released as the lead single from the album on 28 December 1994, having been held back from its intended Boxing Day date due to that being a bank holiday.
 It included "Back Room Window" and "Green Flashing Eyes" as its B-sides.
 The music video for "Crashin' In" was filmed at Monnow Valley and features the studio's cat Charlie.

-Blunt, Charles and Rob Collins travelled to Metropolis Studio in London in March 1995 to master "Bullet Comes", which had been earmarked as the next single.
+Blunt, Charles, and Rob Collins travelled to Metropolis Studio in London in March 1995 to master "Bullet Comes", which had been earmarked as the next single.
 Three days after this, it was decided to couple "Bullet Comes" with "Just Lookin" as a double A-side single.
-Following the conclusion of mixing, the band spent sometime rehearsal for their upcoming touring schedule.
+Following the conclusion of mixing, the band spent some time rehearsing for their upcoming touring schedule.
 They embarked on a tour of the UK in April 1995, with support from the Rainkings and the Bluetones; the following month, "Just Lookin" and "Bullet Comes" were released as the joint second single on 8 May 1995.
 "Floor Nine" was included as its B-side.
 Beggars Banquet were not fond of releasing it and "Crashin' In" so far out from the album, while Burgess said the band "knew better – we were really getting back the confidence and belief we had in the first place".
 The music video for "Just Lookin" was filmed outside the GLC building, close to the River Thames.